 JCB, Together With Resona, Realize A New Purchasing Experience: The World's First Full-Scale Project To Commercialize Ultra-Wideband (UWB) Payments

-TOKYO, Mar 4, 2026 - (JCN Newswire) - JCB Co., Ltd. (JCB), together with Resona Holdings, Inc. (Resona), announced the start of a project to commercialize ultra-wideband (UWB) payments that realize a new purchasing experience using UWB communication.
+TOKYO, Mar 4, 2026 - (ACN Newswire) - JCB Co., Ltd. (JCB), together with Resona Holdings, Inc. (Resona; TSE: 8308), announced the start of a project to commercialize ultra-wideband (UWB) payments that realize a new purchasing experience using UWB communication.

 The two companies have agreed to launch the world's first full-scale project for the practical application and commercialization of UWB payments.
 In 2026, JCB will work with multiple technology partners and collaborating merchants to demonstrate payment technology and value-added solutions for merchants, as well as user experience building projects to create new purchasing experiences.
 On top of that, JCB aims to launch small-scale commercial operations in 2027 and full-scale commercialization in earnest in 2028.